Why must homework be?

 - Why are teachers, parents and even students mostly convinced that homework must be an elementary part of school learning processes?

-Chicane for parents & children
+Chicane for parents and children

 “Homework has no educational value”